 The program is endorsed by the National Flooring Trainers Network as a key supporter, assisting in rolling out future programs nationally across Australia.

 - highly trained flooring industry advisers support the relationship between the employer, the training institution and development of the apprentice.

 - apprentices have the flexibility to study on campus learn on-site with the guidance of a qualified trainer, or a combination of some on campus study with on-site assessment.

 - during the first 12 months, apprenticeship students can complete more than half the core units required for a Certificate III in Flooring Technology qualification.
 The program focus is on practical skills and workplace communication and safety to ensure they are valuable team members, enhancing their capacity in the workplace.

 - receive financial compensation via Australian Apprenticeships Incentives.

 For insights into what you may be eligible for see this link.

-- Receive and prepare floor covering materials for installation
+- Receive and prepare floor covering materials (MSFFL2030)

-Once the core units are completed apprentices will complete 14 stream specific units based on your discipline/s (Carpet, Timber, Vinyl or Combined).
-The majority of your apprentice’s units will be assessed via practical demonstration, on-site, via brief visual assessments from qualified assessors.
+Once the core units are completed apprentices will complete 12 stream specific units based on the what the business discipline/s is.
+This could be Carpet, Timber, Vinyl or Combined.